cs160-berkeley/prog-01-crunch-time-eouyang90/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thank you to Freepik for the icons used within the application
-* Any other support
+* Icon made by Freepik from www.flaticon.com

 *Feel free to enhance your README.
 For Markdown syntax, see [the GitHub Guides](https://guides.github.com/features/mastering-markdown/).
 Remove this line in your submission.*